devVIKASHk/S-W_Capstone_Project/README.md

 # S-W_Capstone_Project
-Fdirst project using html and css.
+First project using html and css.